Marketing Strategies – Power Up With Pinterest

 One incredible thing about Pinterest is it’s compounding power.
 In about half the time it takes to build a following on Twitter or Facebook, Pinterest generates about double if not triple the results!
 Here’s how your business can shine on Pinterest.

 Pin from the heart.
 Pinterest offers a business the opportunity to share its own likes, desires, inspiration – and to be inspired by others as well.
 As Pinterest Power puts it, Pinterest allows people to “discover new things handpicked by people that we trust, not search bots.”
 Allowing followers to see the emotional and inspirational side of your business will not only build trust, it will create a sense of authenticity.
 “Pin your passion.
-Pin images that mean something to you and resonate with what your brand stands for.
+Pin images, clipart and illustrations that mean something to you and resonate with what your brand stands for.
 This can be design ideas, creative assets, quotes, projects you’re proud of, or ideas that you like.